atomicbits/SMOKE/README.md

 Now looking at https://discuss.pytorch.org/t/question-about-thc-thc-h/147145/11
 Better: https://github.com/CharlesShang/DCNv2/pull/92

+We used the DCNv2 code from https://github.com/3846chs/DCNv2 instead of the original code in the `smoke/csrc` folder.
 Seems to work: build a docker based on torch 1.7 and CUDA 11.1 ==> we worked with these versions in our Dockerfile. first do:
 `python setup.py build develop` then
 `python tools/plain_train_net.py --eval-only --config-file "configs/smoke_gn_vector.yaml"`
 This command will first download the model weights into `/home/appuser/.torch/models/dla34-ba72cf86.pth` (and then it will fail unless you downloaded and installed the kitty dataset).